History of Belgium: Allied liberation 1944–1945

-Following liberation, large numbers of Belgians who had remained in the country during the occupation were mobilised into the Belgian army in 57 "Fusilier Battalions".
-100,000 Belgians were mobilised for the allies by the end of the war.
+Following liberation, 10,000 Belgians who had remained in the country during the occupation were mobilised into the Belgian army in 57 "Fusilier Battalions".

 WWII to present

-The "Royal Question"
+"Royal Question"

-Immediately after the war, Léopold III, who had surrendered himself to the German army in 1940, was released; however, the issue of whether he had betrayed his country by surrendering, while most government ministers had escaped to the United Kingdom, presented an important constitutional dilemma.
-In particular, the Belgian public was concerned that he might be a collaborator with the Nazis.
-He had met Hitler in Berchtesgaden on November 19, 1940 and had even remarried (to Lilian Baels) during the war.
+Immediately after the war, Léopold III, who had surrendered to the German army in 1940, was released; however, the issue of whether he had betrayed his country by surrendering, while most government ministers had escaped to the United Kingdom, presented a constitutional dilemma.
+The Belgian public was concerned that he might be a collaborator with the Nazis.
+He had met Hitler in Berchtesgaden on November 19, 1940, and had even remarried (to Lilian Baels) during the war.
 Many Belgians, especially the Socialists, strongly opposed his return to power.
 He was kept in exile in Switzerland until 1950, while his brother Prince Charles presided as regent.

-A referendum was proposed in 1950 to solve the problem.
-However, it produced a very close result.
-In Flanders, the electorate voted 70% in favour ("Yes") of his return but Wallonia voted 58% against.
+A 1950 referendum produced a very close result.
+In Flanders, the electorate voted 70% in favour of his return but Wallonia voted 58% against.
 Brussels also returned a 51% "No" vote.
 Although the referendum narrowly produced a favourable result for Léopold (about 57.68% in the country as a whole), the militant socialist movement in Liège, Hainaut and other urban centres incited major protests and even called a General Strike against his return.

-Because of the possibility that the situation might escalate even further, Léopold III abdicated on July 16, 1951, in favour of his 20-year-old son Baudouin.
+Léopold III abdicated on July 16, 1951, in favour of his son Baudouin.

 Occupation of Germany, Korean War and EDC

-After the defeat of Germany in 1945, Belgian soldiers were assigned to occupy a section of West Germany, known as Belgian Forces in Germany or FBA-BSD.
+Belgian soldiers were assigned to occupy a section of West Germany, known as Belgian Forces in Germany or FBA-BSD.
 The last Belgian soldiers left Germany in 2002.

-The European Defence Community planned in the early 1950s would have involved Belgian soldiers, as well as soldiers from Germany, France and other Benelux countries.
-Though the planned EDC was never actually realised, it was still responsible for a major re-organisation of the Belgian army along US Army lines.
-Belgium was also involved in NATO.

-In 1950, a unit of volunteers from the Belgian army was sent to fight for the United Nations in the Korean War against Chinese and North Korean troops.
+In 1950, a unit of volunteers from the Belgian army was sent to fight for the United Nations in the Korean War.
 The Belgian United Nations Command (or BUNC) arrived in Korea in early 1951, and fought at several key engagements of the conflict, including at the Battle of the Imjin River, Haktang-ni and Chatkol.
-BUNC was decorated and received presidential citations from both the United States and Republic of Korea.
-Over 300 Belgians were killed in action during the conflict.
+Over 300 Belgians were killed in action.
 The last Belgian soldiers returned from Korea in 1955.